ghiscoding/Angular-Slickgrid/README.md

 #### How to load data with `HttpClient`?
 You might notice that all demos are coded with mocked dataset in each examples, that is mainly for demo purposes, but you might be wondering how to connect this with an `HttpClient`?
 Easy... just replace the mocked data, assigned to the `dataset` property, by your `HttpClient` call and that's it.
 The `dataset` property can be changed or refreshed at any time, which is why you can use local data and/or connect it to a `Promise` or an `Observable` with `HttpClient` (internally it's just a SETTER that refreshes the grid).
 See [Example 24](https://ghiscoding.github.io/Angular-Slickgrid/#/gridtabs) for a demo showing how to load a JSON file with `HttpClient`.

-#### Material Theme
-Technically speaking, `Material` theme is not provided, but it should still work.
-The styling might need some adjustments to make it look like `Material` but there's over 300+ [SASS variables](https://github.com/ghiscoding/Angular-Slickgrid/blob/master/dist/styles/sass/_variables.scss), so I'm sure making a Material Theme is totally doable and if you do, please contribute it as a new theme to the project.
-Thank you.

 ### You want to help and contribute?
 You like the library and would like contribute?
 That would be awesome, the first thing you can do is head over to the [Version 2.x - Project](https://github.com/ghiscoding/Angular-Slickgrid/projects/1), there are some tasks that I would gladly like receiving help with.
 One of the biggest task is to increase Jest unit tests code coverage and/or more Cypress E2E tests.